-To Thee is This World Given is the first of a quintet of novellas about four characters adapting to a world haunted by the dead.
-It is the only one of the five in which all four characters interact.
+To Thee is This World Given is the first of a planned quintet of novellas by Khel Milam highlighting four characters as they cope with and adapt to a post-apocalyptic world.
+It is the only one of the five books in the Quinquennium series in which all four human characters appear together.
+Chronologically, it takes place between books three and four.

 To Thee is This World Given is brilliantly imagined, expertly told, and hard to put down.